This animal is well known for having a hump back and living in the desert, but did you know the camel is a very interesting animal?

 Where do camels live?

-The one-humped camel resides in North Africa and the Middle East, while the two-humped camel is commonly found in Central Asia.
 No matter where they live, camels are usually found in desert-type climates.

 Camels can also be found in cold weather climates as well, despite popular belief.